 These are the last two days in Fiji.
 We need a trip around Viti Levu, Fiji.
 So as ‘explorers’, we decide we will hire a little car and drive all the way around the island in 2.5 days.

-As we drive heading North West we notice the housing is more traditional with lots of traditional thatched bure’s.
+As we drive, heading North West, we notice that the houses in the area are more traditional with lots of traditional thatched bure.

 We do the royal wave from the dining area – so pleased to be here!